Minimally Invasive Surgery

 - You can expect to go back to work and resume daily activities within a few days to a week.

-You should feel significantly better.
-While your joint may feel great, the hand and wrist still needs time to heal.
+After the surgery, you should feel significantly better.
+While your joint may feel great, the foot or ankle still needs time to heal.
 As you regain muscle strength, you must be careful not to overdo it.
 For this reason, physical therapy at a Riverside facility may be recommended to speed recovery as safely as possible.
-With the help of your physical therapist, you'll help reduce future pain by building up strong arm and hand muscles.
+With the help of your physical therapist, you'll help reduce future pain by building up strong leg, ankle and foot muscles.